About Wilkesboro Town

 Criminal Records

-The criminal records ecosystem in Wilkes County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Wilkes County Sheriff's Office, along with the North Carolina Bureau of Investigation, maintains these records.
-Residents can conduct background checks through the North Carolina State Bureau of Investigation, which provides comprehensive criminal history information.
+The criminal records ecosystem in Wilkes County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The Wilkes County Sheriff's Office, along with the North Carolina State Bureau of Investigation, maintains these records.
+Residents can conduct background checks through the North Carolina State Bureau of Investigation, which provides criminal history information.
 The process involves submitting a request and adhering to state guidelines for accessing such records.

 Vital Records